fagan2888/cs_205_project/README.md

 ### Platform and Infrastructure

 * Storage: AWS S3
+  * We store the data in an s3 bucket called `spark-illustris-tng`
-* Data collecting: Spark
+* For data collecting, we use Spark on EMR
-* Binning, smoothing and video making: OpenMP
+* For binning, smoothing and video making: we use OpenMP on Cannon

+Below is the specs of the machines that we use:

 #### Spark cluster